 Transforming Jealousy: A Lesson from Yusuf's [as] Story

-From Receiving Nur lecture by Yamina Bouguenaya & edited by Isra Yazicioglu
+Notes from Receiving Nur lecture with Dr. Yamina Bouguenaya Edited by Isra Yazicioglu

 As is well known, Yusuf’s [as] brothers were so jealous of him that they wanted to get rid of him.
 Can you relate?
 Well, not in the sense of killing someone out of jealousy, but in the sense of being jealous?
 If so, let us see what is that makes jealousy so tempting and how we can transform it…

 Feeling jealous is a messenger, or in Jalal ad-Din Muhammad Rumi’s words, “a guest” sent from beyond into our world.
 Welcome the messenger of God, welcome the guest!
 Let us see what noble message this messenger brings from beyond!

 Jealousy says: here is a quality I appreciate, and I lack it in me, and I want it.
 When we are jealous of someone, we are responding to a genuine wish in our hearts.
 In the case of Yusuf’s [as] brothers it is the love of their father.
 Appreciating being loved and wanting to have that for yourself is perfectly fine and actually great!
 If we could not appreciate beauty that reflects on others and want to reflect it as well, then we would not be able to be on any spiritual journey of appreciating the One.
 So jealousy is essentially a genuine messenger.
 Yet, we can choose how to respond to it.
 It is in that next step that we find ourselves at a crossroads.